 How to determine EIS for a test AoA pair

+Discussion in online GTW session: (no clear candidate)

+It was pointed out that EIS should not be reused for this parameter.
+For the GTW discussion, it is proposed to use ‘combined sensitivity’ for this parameter.

+There is a view that ‘requirement concept’ should be defined first, but there is also a view that we need to define the parameter on which a requirement has to be formulated.

 Moderator’s note: This topic is related to choice made for ‘PSD difference’.
 Options:

 Sensitivity is the linear sum (mW domain) of the DL power levels at the UE location.
 [R4-2216253] [R4-2216786]